TurboWarp/extensions/CONTRIBUTING.md

 We ask that new extensions be added in a user-specific folder.
 For example, if your GitHub username is "TestMuffin", you could make a `TestMuffin` folder inside of the `extensions` folder and put your extensions inside there.
 You could then access a file placed at `extensions/TestMuffin/hello-world.js` at [http://localhost:8000/TestMuffin/hello-world.js](http://localhost:8000/TestMuffin/hello-world.js).
 We're lenient on what you choose to name your folder -- it can be your GitHub username, Scratch username, or whatever you want it to be (within reason).

 Static resources go in the `website` folder.
 This is where some example resources used by extensions such as fetch are placed.
-It works similar to the `extensions` folder.
+It works similarly to the `extensions` folder.

 To add an extension to the website homepage, modify `website/index.ejs`.
 It should be easy to understand if you copy one of the existing extensions.
 New extensions should generally be added to the end of the list.

-To add an image for your extension on the homepage, put a file in the `images` folder with the same name and directory structure (but different file extension) as the extension's source code.
+To add an image for your extension on the homepage, put a file in the `images` folder with the same name and directory structure (but a different file extension) as the extension's source code.
 The homepage generator will automatically update the image if you did it correctly.
-Images will be displayed in 2:1 aspect ratio.
+Images will be displayed in a 2:1 aspect ratio.
 SVG (preferred), PNG, or JPG are accepted.
 PNG or JPG should be 600x300 in resolution.
 Please add proper attribution to `images/README.md`.

 ## License